thillRobot/seam_detection/README.md

 `roslaunch seam_detection seam_detection.launch lidar_file:="table_plate_cylinder.pcd" cad_file:="cylinder.pcd" thresh:=0.0001`

 ##### Ok, well if that works I dont see why we cant do 2 parts...

+###### I am migrating the code to 'TF2'.
+I hope this is a good idea.
+It has already fixed the 'static publisher issue'